PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/080-portfolios/custody.md

 **Restrictions:**

+- The default portfolio cannot have a custodian.
+A custodian must be assigned to a user portfolio.
 - The custodian cannot move assets to portfolios under a different DID; only between portfolios of the same owner.
 - The custodian cannot delete the portfolio.
 - The custodian cannot rename the portfolio.